Kevin-Menezes/Kevin-Menezes/README.md

 ## About Me
 - I’m a Java Backend Web Developer ⭐

-- Currently improving my skills in Python & Spring Boot 🍃
+- Currently improving my skills in Devops, Python & Microservices in Spring Boot 🍃

 - ❤️ to consistently learn & explore different technologies